adyen-examples/adyen-step-by-step-integration-workshop/README.md

 </details>

-Next up, let's override the `onAdditionalDetails(...)` function in `adyenWebImplementation.js` to call `/api/payments/details` to finalize the payment, after the Native 3DS2 authentication.
+On the frontend, we'll need to override the `onAdditionalDetails(...)` function in `adyenWebImplementation.js` to call `/api/payments/details` to finalize the payment, after the Native 3DS2 authentication.

 <details>